T0pN0xch/NextGuardID/DEMONSTRATION_SCRIPT.md

 [Show Login Page]

-He sees the login screen.
-Instead of asking for email and password like most apps, NextGuard ID uses MyDigital ID - Malaysia's official digital identity system.
-Let me explain why this is important.

-MyDigital ID is backed by the Malaysian government.
-When Ahmed logs in with MyDigital ID, he's not just proving who he is to NextGuard ID - he's using a government-verified identity.
-This has several critical advantages:

-First, security.
-MyDigital ID uses biometric authentication - fingerprint or face recognition.
-This is far more secure than a password that could be guessed or stolen.
-Even if someone steals Ahmed's phone, they can't access his account without his fingerprint or face.
+He sees the login screen using MyDigital ID - Malaysia's official government-backed digital identity system.
+This uses biometric authentication - his fingerprint or face - which is far more secure than a password.

-Second, verification.
-Because MyDigital ID is government-issued, NextGuard ID knows that the person logging in is actually Ahmed - not an imposter, not a bot, but the real Ahmed verified by Malaysian authorities.

-Third, trust.
-By using MyDigital ID, NextGuard ID becomes a trusted service in Malaysia's digital ecosystem.
-Hospitals, banks, and government agencies can trust that anyone logged into NextGuard ID has been government-verified.

-Ahmed opens the MyDigital ID authentication screen on his phone.

-[Show MyDigital ID Authentication]

-He uses his fingerprint or face recognition to authenticate.
+Ahmed authenticates with his fingerprint or face.

 [Ahmed authenticates with biometric]

-The MyDigital ID system verifies his identity instantly.
-After successful authentication, the system sends him an OTP - a One-Time Password - to his registered phone number.
-This is the second layer of security, adding another barrier against unauthorized access.
+After successful authentication, the system sends him an OTP for the second layer of security.

-Let me navigate to the OTP verification page to show what happens next."
+Let me navigate to the OTP verification page."

 [Click Next or Navigate to OTP Page]